MasterAir/Corndel-DE-workshop-01-Learner/README.md

 5. In the next screen:

-- Select the only option in the `Resource group` drop down box.
+- Select the only option in the `Resource group` drop-down box.
 - Then decide on a name for the `Administrator Login` and `Administrator Login Password` and write down what you chose.
 Make sure the Login name is not too short, and it's a good habit to always create strong passwords[^20].
 Then click `Review & Create` followed by clicking `Create` and your deploymentℹ️ will begin.
 This will take around 5 minutes.

 [^20]: Strong password guidance: <https://learn.microsoft.com/en-us/sql/relational-databases/security/strong-passwords?view=sql-server-ver16>